OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesTuesday.md

 Michael
 - we need a team, not too big, but distributed
 - a team consisting in Florian and me would be bad
-- interested: Michael, Florian, Alex, Dima
+- interested: Michael, Florian, Olexandr, Dima

 Nicolas
 - we need a central place for KPIs